 A Man-Made Timeline

 In 1572, Pope Gregory XIII changed the timeline where a new day started at 12:00 am midnight.
-Scripture already foretold that the calendar of God would be altered.
+The calendar of God would be altered.
 This has led to the deception of many believing in different times and events that historically have nothing to do with Christ, but rather have their roots in pagan tradition.
 The Pope established a man-made timeline instead of God’s.

 “The Pope has the power to change times, to abrogate laws, and to dispense with all things, even the precepts of Christ.
 The Pope has the authority and often exercised it, to dispense with the command of Christ.”— Decretal de Trantlatic Episcop.
 Cap Ferraris Ecclesiastical Dictionary